 I chose the Xagyl 5-position filter wheel for 2-inch filters to utilize my existing Optolong RGB and narrowband filter set.
 Xagyl filter wheels are made in Canada, and have a long-standing reputation of making high-quality filter wheels for amateur astrophotographers that demand the best.

-An interesting feature of the Xagyl filter wheel I experienced first hand, was the self-centering system that uses a magnets to align each wheel position.
+An interesting feature of the Xagyl filter wheel I experienced first hand, was the self-centering system that uses magnets to align each wheel position.

-When I gently push on the wheel carousel (simulating the pressure of threading a new filter in), the carousel automatically returns to an aligned position that ensure that the image sensor centered and not blocked by the wheel.
+When I gently push on the wheel carousel (simulating the pressure of threading a new filter in), the carousel automatically returns to an aligned position that ensures that the image sensor centered and not blocked by the wheel.

 Xagyl 2-Inch 5-Position Filter Wheel Specs: